Berlin faces expropriation vote: What happens if the people say 'yes'? | DW | 07.09.2021

 They achieved that within a few months, a reflection of the strength of views in the city around its escalating housing crisis.
 Recent polls suggest a slim majority of eligible voters in the capital support an expropriation law.

-The question of what would happen in the event of a yes vote is complicated on the legal side.
-In September 2019, organizers passed a key stage when the Berlin House of Representatives' legal advisers said the proposal was compatible with the aforementioned Article 15.
+The question of what would happen in the event of a "yes" vote is legally complicated.
+In September 2019, organizers passed a key stage when the Berlin House of Representatives' legal advisers said the proposal was compatible with German Basic Law.

 Some lawyers agree with the assessment, others differ.
 Were the Berlin Senate to pass an expropriation law, it would almost certainly be subject to various court challenges.
 In April 2021, Germany's Federal Constitutional Court overturned the Berlin state government's decision to impose a five-year rent cap in the city.